 Puppyhood is a fun stage of your dog’s life, where you’ll get lots of licks and laughs, but there’s also lots of work to do to set your puppy up for success.

-However, if it’s difficult to provide frequent potty breaks for your puppy due to your schedule, personal circumstances or living situation, pee pads or a dog porch potty can be a useful tool.
-Pee pad training can also be used for young, unvaccinated litters of puppies, or for older pets who are sick or might otherwise have trouble getting outside (e.g., arthritis, neurologic problems).
+However, if it’s difficult to provide frequent potty breaks for your puppy due to your schedule, personal circumstances, or living situation (especially if you're an apartment-dweller), pee pads or a dog porch potty can be a useful tool.
+Pee pad training can also be used for young, unvaccinated litters of puppies or for older pets who are sick or might otherwise have trouble getting outside (e.g., arthritis, neurologic problems).

-Pee Pad Training
+Pros of Pee Pad Training

 - Can be convenient: You can place pee pads anywhere.
 In many cases, it may also be quicker and more easily accessible to get to a pee pad, rather than outside or all the way down the elevator, before an accident happens.
 For example, if you are mobility impaired or live on an upper floor of a tall apartment building, it's much easier to get your puppy to their pee pad area than make the long trip downstairs to get them outside.

-- Creates a potty spot: Pee pads can encourage your puppy to potty in the right place with built-in attractant.
-You can also purchase potty attractant spray to use on your dog's porch potty, and even use it to encourage your dog to go potty in certain parts of the yard over others.
+- Creates an appropriate potty spot: Pee pads can encourage your puppy to potty in the right place with a built-in attractant.
+You can also purchase potty attractant spray to use on your dog's porch potty and even use it to encourage your dog to go potty in certain parts of the yard over others.

 - Anything could be a pee pad: Teaching your pup to pee on a thin paper pad may also teach them that it’s okay to pee on similar items.
 They might consider the newspaper you tossed on the floor as fair game for a potty spot.

 - Set-up for outdoor potty training failure.
 By allowing your puppy to eliminate indoors while also trying to train them to go potty outside, you are sending mixed messages.
 This confusion can delay the desired habit of holding it until they can go outside.

 - Chewing and shredding risk: Puppies like to explore the world with their mouths.
 Placing pee pads on the floor may just be an open invitation for your pup to go into shredding (and swallowing) mode.